A Day In The Life Of An HR Professional

-Many of us know the traditional “human resources” and many of us have many more assumptions on what HR professionals do.
+Many of us know the traditional “human resources” and many of us have many more assumptions on what People professionals do.

 It is known that they deal with new hires as well as those leaving for other places.
 Sometimes they even deal with bonuses…